openego/eTraGo/doc/contributing.rst

 ============

-The package *eTraGo* is a collaborative projects with several people contributing to it.
+*eTraGo* is a collaborative project with several people contributing to it.
 The following section gives an overview of applicable guidelines and rules to enable a prospering collaboration.
 Any external contributions are welcome as well, and they are greatly appreciated!
 Every little bit helps, and credit will always be given.

-Bug reports and feature requests
+Bug Reports and Feature Requests
 ================================

 The best way to report bugs, inform about intended developments, send feedback or propose a feature is to file an issue at https://github.com/openego/eTraGo/issues.
 Please tag your issue with one of the predefined labels as it helps others to keep track of unsolved bugs, open tasks and questions.

 To inform others about intended developments please include:

-* a describtion of the purpose and the value it adds
+* a description of the purpose and the value it adds
 * outline the required steps for implementation
 * list open questions

 When reporting a bug please include all information needed to reproduce the bug you found.
-This may include information on
+This may include information on:

-* Your operating system name and version.
+* your operating system name and version
-* Any details about your local setup that might be helpful in troubleshooting.
+* any details about your local setup that might be helpful in troubleshooting
-* Detailed steps to reproduce the bug.
+* detailed steps to reproduce the bug

 If you are proposing a feature: